On this page

 - How is emotional safety guaranteed?

-- How is the development of personal and social skills promoted?
+- How is the development of personal skills promoted?

 - How does the transfer of values and standards take place?